p-mongo/mongo-ruby-driver/spec/README.md

+# Running Ruby Driver Tests

+## MongoDB Server Deployment

-The tests run against a MongoDB cluster which is configured and started externally to the test suite.
+The tests run against a MongoDB deployment which is configured and started externally to the test suite.
 This allows running the entire test suite against, for example, a standalone mongod as well as a replica set.
-The flip side to this is the test suite will not work without a running mongo cluster, and tests which are not applicable to or cannot be performed on the running mongo cluster are skipped.
+The flip side to this is the test suite will not work without a running MongoDB deployment, and tests which are not applicable to or cannot be performed on the running MongoDB deployment are skipped.

+## Starting MongoDB Deployment

+There are many ways in which MongoDB can be started.
+As long as the test suite is correctly configured, it should work with any MongoDB deployment.

+configur

 Not only does the test suite require an externally launched cluster, the test suite must also be told how the cluster is configured